lorisdanto/symbolicautomata/README.md

 1. Java SE >= 1.8
 2. Apache Maven >= 3.2.1

-Just run "mvn clean install" in the symbolicautomata directory.
+If you have insatlled automatark just run "mvn clean install" in the symbolicautomata directory.
+If you haven't done so run
+"mvn clean install" -pl "!SVPABenchmark" to only install the library and the test cases.